'Gerrard was a gazelle and Rafa told me to shut up!' - Former Liverpool defender dreaming of FA Cup return to Anfield | Goal.com

 “We were 3-0 up on the night and 6-1 up on aggregate,” he remembers.
 “I’m thinking ‘if ever there was a time to put me on, it’s now’.

+"In front of me at the time was Steve Finnan and then there was Josemi, who wasn't up to much.
+I felt I was close, and Alec Miller the reserve coach used to push me, but I don't know.
+I thought I did all I could, but looking back maybe I could have done more - in the gym, extra sessions, whatever."

-Raven holds no bitterness towards Benitez, though he laughs as he remembers one exchange with the Spaniard, which he believes sums up their ‘relationship’.
+Raven holds no bitterness towards Benitez, whom he describes as "a magnificent coach", though he laughs as he remembers one exchange with the Spaniard, which he believes sums up their ‘relationship’.

 “I was signing a new contract but nothing had happened for a week or two,” he says.
 “I wanted to know what was going on, so I went and knocked on his door.